tunjenicholas-eng/Hack-Portfolio/README.md

 2. Education: A detailed summary of my academic and professional training, including my current pursuits at Zetech University for a          Bachelor's in Computer Science and a scholarship at PLP Academy.

 3. Skills: A visual representation of my proficiency in key web technologies:
-    ## HTML: My foundational language for structuring web content.
+    I).
+HTML: My foundational language for structuring web content.
-    ## CSS: The styling language I use to bring designs to life, including responsive layouts and animations.
+    II).
+CSS: The styling language I use to bring designs to life, including responsive layouts and animations.

 4. Interests: A section highlighting my professional curiosity and areas of focus, such as Web Development, UI/UX Design, and a              commitment to Continuous Learning.